shevvek/lilypond-ts-mode/README.md

 ## Currently supported features
 * Live access to LilyPond's full Scheme API from Emacs, by running LilyPond itself as the Scheme REPL via Geiser.
 This is usable both for `lilypond-ts-mode` files and for `scheme-mode` files.
+* Interactively evaluate LilyPond code within the active REPL via `lilypond-ts-eval-region`.
+(Note: this is currently implemented in a way that does minimal checking for valid expression boundaries or error conditions.)
 * Keyword lists for font lock and auto-completion populated at runtime by LilyPond itself, not hard-coded.
 * Parser based font-lock for LilyPond code, with `scheme-mode` highlighting of embedded Scheme via Geiser.
 * Parser based indentation for LilyPond code, with `scheme-mode` indentation of embedded Scheme.
 Arbitrarily nested embeddings are supported.